tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-08-04-web-of-mirrors.md

 ---
 layout: custom
-title: The Web of Mirrors
+title: A Web of Mirrors
-subtitlte: Reflections of our digital selves
+subtitle: Reflections of our digital selves
 ---

 <style>